Sharing is caring!

-Written by a native of Brazil and a prizewinning journalist, this engaging non-fiction looks back at a city filled with unfortunate poverty and corruption as they prepared to host huge international events - the 2014 World Cup and 2016 Summer Olympics.
+Written by a native of Brazil and a prize-winning journalist, this engaging non-fiction looks back at a city filled with unfortunate poverty and corruption as it prepared to host huge international events - the 2014 World Cup and the 2016 Summer Olympics.

 While the book robustly covers the problems that plagued the city and the background that set the stage for them, it also focuses on the wide range of people dedicated to helping Rio de Janeiro achieve its potential.

-Her mother is one of four very different women, whose names each begin with the letter A. To help her search and avoid rumors, Malena assumes a hidden identity as she investigates.
+Four women in the town have names starting with the letter A, and she knows one of the four is her mother.
+To help her search and avoid rumors, Malena assumes a hidden identity as she investigates.
 However, forming relationships under false pretenses complicates matters more than she expected.

 While this book is a work of fiction, it's largely based on the life of co-author Maria Virginia Farinango.
 She was born and raised in an earthen-walled dwelling within her Indigenous community in Ecuador.
 At only 7 years old, in the early 1980s, she was taken to work full-time as a house servant for a member of the ruling class - those who descended from Spain.